Best 11 GRC Platforms For Enterprise (2026)

 Diligent One Logo

-Customers running this for two-plus years highlight the flexibility to adapt when regulations change.
-The Academy section for user certification gets consistent praise for building internal capability.
+Customers running the platform for two-plus years highlight the flexibility to adapt when regulations change.
+The Academy section for user certification gets consistent praise for building internal GRC capability.
+Something to be aware of is that report template customization requires vendor involvement rather than self-service, and the initial navigation and Activity Center configuration demand significant learning investment.

 Strengths